- The Anti-Aging Properties Of Weight Training & Resistance Exercise

 We don’t have to lose such large amounts of muscle mass as we age, but without an active lifestyle that incorporates some form of resistance exercise over the course of time our bodies will indeed fall victim to the syndrome of ‘use it or lose it.’
 While it would be absurd to think that weight training can allow you to be strong and muscular as you were in your twenties, preliminary research shows that those who engage in intense weight training over the course of their lifetime are able to demonstrate physical qualities and abilities on par with if not exceeding that of untrained individuals in their twenties while well into their fifth decade of life.
 With most of our medical anti-aging focus resting on the shoulders of pharmaceutical companies trying to find a pill form solution to the combat the effects of the march of time, comparatively little is invested in researching protocols that are far less potentially lucrative such as weight training.
 Nevertheless, short term studies thus far do indeed show that resistance exercises like weight training increase the ability of our muscles to synthesize proteins and thus minimizing the advent of skeletal muscle decline over the years.
 [6,7]

-Getting Older- A Detailed Look At The Physiology
+The Anti-Aging Properties Of Weight Training: Getting Older- A Detailed Look At The Physiology

 As we get older, it is not only our muscles that get significantly weaker without physical activity but also our bones.
 Increased bone porosity and reduction in bone mass can lead to the debilitating effects of osteoporosis.
 Which as we know can be both reversed and prevented by the implementation of weight bearing activities such as weight training.
 (Read my article on how weight training prevents osteoporosis here).
 There are some aspects however that are beyond our control, as with the advancing years comes a natural decrease in the speed of nerve conduction, reduction in peak cardiovascular ability as well as a decline in kidney and other organ function.
 As mentioned earlier in an explanation of the Hayflick limit- our cells have a limited number of reproductions- and as you get older the motor units (motoneurons) in your fast twitch muscles begin to die.
 You don’t immediately notice it, as our bodies have a remarkable system of compensating.
 Consider that a muscles in your leg may have 250 motor units with each motor unit having as many as a thousand muscle fibers under its control.